dirkkadijk/Interactive-environment-for-bikesharing-data-analysis/README.md

 ### Credits
-Credits are owed to Udacity who created this US bikesharing data project.
+Credits are owed to Udacity who created both this US bikesharing data project as the github project assignments:
-- See here url for original github assigment: https://github.com/stephanderton/Explore-US-Bikeshare-Data
+- see here url for original github assigment: https://github.com/stephanderton/Explore-US-Bikeshare-Data
-- See here url for this github project assigment: https://github.com/udacity/pdsnd_github.
+- see here url for this github project assigment: https://github.com/udacity/pdsnd_github.